rf/bitster/README.md

 protocol.
 Has factory methods for creating `Message`s and can deserialize a `Message` from a `ByteBuffer`.

+#### Piece

+Represents a piece of a file.
+Used by the `Manager` class to send pieces that have been received from the `Broker` to the `Funnel` to be merged into a completed file.
+Has methods to add blocks of data to a piece and perform SHA-1 validation.

 #### Protocol

 Handles all of the low-level protocol detail.
 Polls the socket and performs io